Let’s rank the five most important things about the Super Bowl this weekend:

 Pulse that all together and taste it for salt and pepper.
 It will almost certainly need a big pinch of both.

-You could serve this dip with chips, pita chips, or little toasts.
+You could serve this Bean and Beet Dip with chips, pita chips, or little toasts.

 I sliced up a baguette and toasted it.
 I like the little toasts because they really stand up to the thick dip.

-If you’re looking for something a bit different to serve during the game this weekend, I highly recommend giving this dip a shot.
+If you’re looking for something a bit different to serve during the game this weekend, I highly recommend giving this Bean and Beet Dip a shot.
 It’s very different and people probably won’t be able to identify the two main ingredients, which is kind of fun.

 Of course, you don’t need a game to make this.
 It would be good for any snack and keeps really well also.